apache/maven-ejb-plugin/src/site/markdown/examples/ejb-client-dependency.md

 </project>
 ```

-## Use the EJB client
+## Using the EJB client

-This dependency declaration includes the ejb-client artifact `ejb-project-1.0-SNAPSHOT-client.jar` in your project's package.
+This dependency declaration includes the ejb-client artifact `ejb-project-1.0-SNAPSHOT-client.jar` in the project's package.

 ```xml
 <project>